swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 }
 ```

-Users could specify a pattern to match a localized currency amount such as `"$3,020.85"` simply with the following, and use it in any of the string matching algorithms introduced above.
+Matching and extracting a localized currency amount, such as `"$3,020.85"`, can be done directly within a regex:

 ```swift
 let regex = Regex {